bsdpot/pot-book/docs/Network.md

 # Network configuration available for `pot`

 The creation phase of a `pot` sets its network configuration.
-The two main network parameters are:
+The three main network parameters are:

 * network stack
 * network type
+* DNS resolver

-Those two parameters, together with their more specific options, define the network setup of a `pot`.
+Those three parameters, together with their more specific options, define the network setup of a `pot`.

 ## Network stack
 ++"0.11.0"++ This parameter set the network stack that the `pot` can use.